sargishayrapetyan/copy_file/README.md

 ---
 Steps to build and run the application:

-     create build directory
     make

-After "make" command executable with name "app" will be created in build/bin directory.
+After "make" command executable with name "app" will be created in build/bin directory as well as symbolic link in current directory with the same name.

     To run tests
     ./app test

     To run with custom files you need to specify input and output files ./app 'path/to/input/file' 'path/to/output/file'